-CCO staff members Emily Zeh and Sandie Starr Everhart, as well as associate staff members Tim and Kathy Rankin, work together to reach students at Edinboro University.
+CCO staff members Natalie Harvey and Sandie Starr Everhart, as well as associate staff members Tim and Kathy Rankin, work together to reach students at Edinboro University.

 There are several ongoing events that students are encouraged to be a part of at the Potter’s House.
 For one, worship nights are a time for students to come together to worship the Lord through song, scripture, prayer and fellowship, which take place the 2nd and 4th Sunday of each month at 7 pm.
 Also, beginning Friday September 30 at 3 pm at the Potter’s House, we’ll be beginning a 5 week Bible study series on biblical narrative themes and will continue to have other Bible study series throughout the fall semester (more TBA).
 There is a Sunday School class at McLane Church on Sunday mornings at 9 am, which is focused on leadership and discipleship training for students wanting to grow in community, how to live out their faith in every area of life, and in reaching out to the campus.